-The Midwest College Project is a local nonprofit originally established in 2013, to support minority students with college planning.
-College planning quickly became a small fraction of the needs that minority students and their families were faced with.
-We quickly partnered with industry professionals and thought leaders to design a more robust program for coaching, professional skills, mentoring just to name a few.
+Est. in 2013, The Midwest College Project is a local nonprofit established to support minority students with college & career planning on the weekends.
+We partner with industry professionals and thought leaders to design a robust program for coaching, professional skills, mentoring just to name a few.
 The name the "Midwest College Project" signifies our desire to cultivate home grown talent by fostering alliances with local Midwest Universities to support diversity and inclusion admissions recruitment strategies.
 We pride ourselves on the fact that we are a lot smaller organization than many competitive programs which allows more hands on attention and greater access to many resources.